MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 ms.date: 8/22/2019
 ---

-# Tutorial: Extending governance to coordinate remediation with endpoints
+# Tutorial: Extending governance to endpoint remediation

 Cloud App Security provides predefined governance options for policies, such as suspend a user or make a file private.
-With Microsoft Flow, you can use a large ecosystem of software as a service (SaaS) connectors to build workflows to automate processes.
-Using predefined or custom workflows as policy governance actions, you can extend Cloud App Security remediation capabilities.
+Using the native integration with Microsoft Flow, you can use a large ecosystem of software as a service (SaaS) connectors to build workflows to automate processes including remediation.

 For example, when detecting a possible malware threat, you can use workflows to start Microsoft Defender Advanced Threat Protection (ATP) remediation actions such as running an antivirus scan or isolating an endpoint.

-In this tutorial, you'll learn how to configure a policy governance action to use a workflow to run an antivirus scan on an endpoint where the user shows signs of suspicious behavior.
+In this tutorial, you'll learn how to configure a policy governance action to use a workflow to run an antivirus scan on an endpoint where a user shows signs of suspicious behavior.

 > [!NOTE]
 > These workflows are only relevant for policies that contains user activity.
 For example, you can't use these workflows with Discovery or OAuth policies.